Grocery Retail KPIs for Executives to Drive a Successful Omnichannel Strategy in 2023

 Consider what software companies do and apply it to the grocery industry.
 Specifically, think about what Google really is.
 It claims to be a search engine, but its primary goal is to provide a “direct response advertising engine optimized to put the right ad in front of the right person at the right time.”
 Now think about what your grocery eCommerce site is.

-With the right measures in place, regional grocery executives can navigate the strong winds of change that carry with them enormous opportunities for future margin growth and profitability.
-Findings from our report, conducted in collaboration with Incisiv, a project that online grocery will account for 20.5% of total grocery sales by 2026 – an estimated $263 billion – which is a more than 40% increase over pre-pandemic estimates.
 Grocers who invested in improving and expanding their eCommerce to meet shopper needs enjoyed the greatest revenue gains year over year out of all retailers assessed.
-When you invest in optimizing your own eCommerce experience, balanced with your cross-channel strategy, you will not only protect market share but foster future growth for your business.
+When you invest in optimizing your own eCommerce experience, balanced with your omnichannel strategy, you will not only protect market share, but foster future growth for your business.

 Enjoyed this blog post?
 Then you might like these resources: